Customize Consent Preferences

 African Commission order Provisional Measures against Ethiopia, in complaint filed by LAW and partners

-On Friday 14 October 2022, the African Commission on Human and Peoples Rights (herein the Commission), confirmed its decision to be seized of a complaint filed against the Federal Democratic Republic of Ethiopia (herein the State), on behalf of victims and survivors of the conflict in Tigray, Ethiopia.
+In October 2022, the African Commission on Human and Peoples Rights (herein the Commission), confirmed its decision to be seized of a complaint filed against the Federal Democratic Republic of Ethiopia (herein the State), on behalf of victims and survivors of the conflict in Tigray, Ethiopia.
 The communication was filed on 8 February 2022 by Legal Action Worldwide (LAW), Pan African Lawyer’s Union (PALU), and Debevoise & Plimpton LLP.
 In addition to seizure the African Commission has issued provisional measures urging the State to cease all violations and ensure humanitarian access in Tigray.
+You can find more information here.